-The regularising of land tenure on a large scale, as proposed by the World Bank, and presently being initiated in Indonesia, may have serious negative consequences which have so far not been acknowledged.
-For example, it inevitably sends a signal to land-owners and developers that significant and sudden increases in land values can be realised by subdividing land illegally.
-The Bank itself notes that prices for houses with tenure may be 25-60 per cent higher than for similar houses without it (IBRD 1992:41), representing a considerable profit margin for agents involved in informal sector subdivisions.
-Title provision or regularisation may therefore stimulate the very processes of unauthorised development they seek to prevent and therefore reduce, not increase, public sector influence over land and housing markets since titles, once granted, cannot be withdrawn and may create further demand which could prove politically irresistible.
-Improving rights, rather than providing titles, may therefore be a preferable option.
+The regularising of land tenure on a large scale may have serious negative consequences which have so far not been fully acknowledged.
+Given the continuum of statutory, customary and unauthorised tenure categories in most cities in the South, public sector intervention in any one sub-market has direct and indirect repercussions on other sub-markets.
+If full titles are granted to residents in squatter settlements for example, it sends a signal to land-owners and developers that significant and sudden increases in land values can be realised by subdividing land illegally.
+The Bank itself notes that prices for houses with tenure may be 25-60 per cent higher than for similar houses without it (IBRD 1993:41), representing a considerable profit margin for agents involved in informal sector subdivisions.
+Title provision or regularisation may therefore stimulate the very processes of unauthorised development they seek to prevent and therefore reduce, not increase, public sector influence over land and housing markets.